BU-CS320/Spring-2019/assignments/week6/README.md

 ### Notes
 * all tests are posted
+* If you do the optional part with the language evaluations, not that the ASTs for Lang3 and Lang4 have changed slightly.

 ### Submit (similar to [week1](../week1))
 1. run the tests by running ```cabal new-test```